 About

 I’m Maria—Ria for short.
-A busy mom, plant-based cook, and food truth seeker.
+Jesus follower, melanin-rich mama, homeschooler, and a food truth-seeker.
 I love good food, and I love knowing what’s actually in it.
 I went to culinary school, not to become a restaurant chef, but to understand how food works, how to cook it well, and how the food industry shapes what we eat.
 What I learned changed everything.

 Now, I share that knowledge with you—minus the food guilt, strict rules, or overwhelming advice.
 Life is busy, and I get that.
 Some days, I’m cooking a wholesome, homemade meal, and other days, I’m grabbing something quick because, well, life.
-My goal isn’t to tell you what to eat—it’s to help you make informed choices so you can feed yourself and your family with confidence.
+My goal isn’t to tell you what to eat, wear or think—it’s to help you make informed choices so you can honor yourself and your family with confidence.

 Here, you’ll find: